celsoluism/OmegaCoin/contrib/masternodes-updates/Omega_Update_Guide_VPS_v2.md

 ## [GUIDE v2] omagecoincore-0.12.5.1-linux64 VPS Update by Natizyskunk@Github.

-This Installation GUIDE will show you how to Update your Omegacoin Masternode from omegacoincore-0.12.5 or older to the new latest omegacoincore-0.12.5.1 release on any linux VPS (Vultr for this guide).
+This Installation GUIDE will show you how to Update your Omegacoin Masternode from omegacoincore-0.12.5 or older to the new latest omegacoincore-0.12.5.1 release on any linux VPS (Vultr for this guide). <BR />
-Please note that this guide is not suited for First MN Installation !!
+**Please note that this guide is not suited for First MN Installation !!**

 **- Linux VPS Masternode Update:**